The Conception of NAIA

 The Association has helped provide, or arrange for, house/apartment rent, clothes, utilities, health care, college and vocational training, literacy training, job placement, as well as many other services for eligible applicants.

-Our Fall Festival and Pow-Wow has grown each year and is one of the largest east of the Mississippi River.
+Our Annual Indian Education Pow-Wow and Arts Exhibition has grown each year and is one of the largest east of the Mississippi River.
 We have been awarded grants by the Tennessee Department of Tourist Development, the Tennessee Arts Commission, the Tennessee Historical Commission, and the Nissan Corporation.
 We have also received private contributions from varied sources.

 Jerry Freeman, Historian